jackolney/travis-ci-latex-pdf/README.md

 Write LaTeX, push to git, let Travis automatically try to build your file and release a pdf automatically to GitHub releases when the commit was tagged.

 Installs a minimal TeX Live installation on Travis, and compiles with pdflatex.
+This repo contains:
+- The TeX Live install script `texlive_install.sh` including profile `texlive/texlive.profile` (specifies for example the TeX Live scheme)
+- A Travis configuration file
+- Demonstration LaTeX files in `src/`

 # Features

-* Add the packages you use to the install script.
+* Add the extra packages you use which are not included in the TeX Live basic scheme to the install script.
+* The currently used package index is [here](http://ctan.mirrors.hoobly.com/systems/texlive/tlnet/archive/).
 * Same for other document classes.
-* File inclusion.
+* Supports file inclusion.
 * Caches TeX Live and packages, also speeds up build time.
-* Works with BiBTeX.
+* Works with (at least) BiBTeX.

-# To do
-* Table of contents
-* Index

-# Setup
+# How to use continuous integration for your LaTeX?

 * Go to [Travis CI](https://travis-ci.org) and enable the repository which contains a LaTeX file that you want to build.
 * Copy the files `.travis.yml`, `texlive_install.sh` and `texlive/texlive.profile` and specify the right tex file in the `.travis.yml`.